forestgrape/coronavirus/index.md

 * In areas where cattle farming is prevalent, which is most of Switzerland due to a protected market and high subventions (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), the number of deaths per 100K is about 6 in median and 8 in average.
 Contrary to areas where cattle are less common (GE, BS, TI, TI has a few cattle farming but mostly close to the mountains and away from the cities, the largest city Lugano is surrounded by the Lago di Lugano and forests) or in VD the cities are fare away from cattle farming places (Lausanne is surrounded mainly by vineyards and forests in the North and Lac Lemon in the South), the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].

 The same patterns are observed when considering only cantons with large cities or when considering only uniform language regions: Areas with a lot of cattle farming have lower death rates (both per positive tested cases and per capita):
+* Urbanized Areas: ZH, ZG have a lower rates GE, BS
-* JU, FR, NE and VS have  lower death rates both per cases and per population than GE and VD in the French part.
+* French Speaking Region: JU, FR, NE and VS have  lower rates both per cases and per population than GE and VD.
-* SG, LU, ZH, AG have lower rates than BS for the German part.
+* German Speaking Region: TG, AI, SG, LU, AG have lower rates than BS.

 #### Covid-19 in Spain
 As in Switzerland the same pattern is observed in Spain: